anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 * David von Oheimb became the editor.

 * Streamlined wording and improved grammar throughout the text.

+* Shifted the focus more towards the use of alternative enrollment protocols.

 From IETF draft 03 -> IETF draft 04: